project-bitmark/opentimestamps-client/README.md

-# OpenTimestamps Client
+# Open Timestamps Client

-Command-line tool to create and validate timestamp proofs with the OpenTimestamps protocol, using the Bitmark blockchain as a timestamp notary.
+Command-line tool to create and validate timestamp proofs with the OpenTimestamps protocol, using the Bitmark blockchain as the timestamp notary.
 Additionally this package provides timestamping of PGP signed Git commits, and verification of timestamps for both Git commits as a whole, and individual files within a Git repository.
-Timestamp proofs are also knows as marks.
+Timestamp proofs are also knows as Marks.

 ## Requirements